christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.3](/images/asander.jpg){:width="400px"}

 Fig. 1.3.
-Another depition of Asander which shows the star and cresent that is visible in the Julius Caesar coin above.
+Another depiction of Asander which shows the star and cresent that is visible in the Julius Caesar coin above.
 The coin also shows a winged Pegasus all within a Dionysiac wreath of ivy and fruit.

 ![Fig.1.4](/images/Cleopatra%20VIIDynamis.png){:width="400px"}

 Fig. 1.4.
 (L) Dynamis, Queen of Bosphorus, (R) Cleopatra VII.
-There was obviously many years in between the ages that she was depicted, however, even in the elder Dynamis bust you can see her lazy eye and abnormally large eyes which she was reported to have had, possibly as a consequence of inbreeding.
+There were obviously many years between the ages that she was depicted, however, even in the elder Dynamis bust you can see her lazy eye and abnormally large eyes which she was reported to have had, possibly as a consequence of inbreeding.

 ![Fig.1.5](/images/cleopatra.png){:width="400px"}